Updated 11/2022

 Open to Grades: 10, 11 & 12

 This course studies plants, viruses, and bacteria.
-Class topics include phylogeny, plant anatomy and physiology, growth requirements, and edible species.
+Class topics include phylogeny, plant anatomy and physiology, growth requirements, and plant reproduction and agriculture.
 Also included is a study of microorganisms with an emphasis on pathological species.
 Aseptic laboratory techniques are used.
 This course is for students with an interest in biology and the biomedical sciences.
-At FRHS: ** Zoology and Botany and Microbiology are merged into one integrated yearlong course.
-There is a course fee. *
+At FRHS: ** Zoology and Botany and Microbiology are merged into one integrated semester-long course.

 6790 Chemistry